5 Best Tagalog Books To Practice Reading

 Author: Liana Romulo

 This book takes readers on the journey of a Filipino-American boy as he visits the Philippines for the first time.
-It is filled with captivating illustrations labeled accordingly in English and Tagalog, providing a deeper understanding of the Tagalog language, Filipino songs, Filipino food, Filipino culture, traditional attire, and festivities.
+It is filled with captivating illustrations labeled accordingly in English and Tagalog, providing a deeper understanding of the Tagalog language, Filipino songs, Filipino food, Filipino culture, traditional Filipino attire, and festivities.

 Farmer Duck (“Patong Magsasaka”)